Phuti Lekoloane

-Phuti Lekoloanealso known as Phuti Minaj, is a South African footballer and LGBTQ activist, from Moletjie, Ga Kolopo a rural township near Polokwane in the Limpopo province.
+Phuti Lekoloane also known as Phuti Minaj, is a South African footballer and LGBTQ activist, from Moletjie, Ga Kolopo a rural township near Polokwane in the Limpopo province.
 He played for JDR Stars, a Pretoria-based organization, on their second division team as goalkeeper, and now does so for Tornado F.C., also in the SAFA Second Division.
 He is Africa’s first openly gay male footballer, having come out publicly in July 2015.
 His nickname Phuti Minaj came from his mentor John Moshoeu, who caught him twerking while watching a video from Nicki Minaj.

 Early life

 Phuti Lekoloane was born in Moletjie, Polokwane in the Capricorn District Municipality, the largest Limpopo province in South Africa.
 He was raised in Tembisa.
 His family has a farm going back generations; their “extended family owns about 300 hectares in Mooiplaas, Mpumalanga, about 40km from Polokwane.”

 Lekoloane says he has always known he was gay, being born as such, and that his family was accepting and supportive.
 However, he was bullied at school for being gay.

 When he was about 13, he was playing netball and was pulled into being the football goalie when the team was short of players.
 He has been playing football since he was fifteen.
 At seventeen he was playing for Highlands Park F.C. and realized he had a talent for the sport.
 He also played for Platinum Stars F.C.’s development team before they were moved to Royal Bafokeng Stadium.